MicrosoftDocs/sql-docs/docs/relational-databases/linked-servers/create-linked-servers-sql-server-oledb-provider.md

 SQL Server uses `IOpenRowset::OpenRowset` to open a rowset on the base table and calls `IRowsetChange::InsertRow` to insert new rows into the base rowset.

-Pass-through Queries --------------------
+### Pass-through Queries

-This scenario is similar to the scenario in \"Remote Query\" except that the command text given to `ICommand` is a command string submitted by the user and is not interpreted by SQL Server.
-SQL Server uses DBGUID_DEFAULT as the dialect identifier when it calls `ICommandText::SetCommandText`.
-DBGUID_DEFAULT indicates that the provider should use its default dialect.
+This scenario is similar to the scenario in remote query except that the command text given to `ICommand` is a command string submitted by the user and is not interpreted by SQL Server.
+SQL Server uses `DBGUID_DEFAULT` as the dialect identifier when it calls `ICommandText::SetCommandText`. `DBGUID_DEFAULT` indicates that the provider should use its default dialect.
 If this command text returns more than one result set, for example, if the command invokes a stored procedure that returns multiple result sets, SQL Server would use only the first result set from the command.

 For a list of all OLE DB interfaces that SQL Server uses, see [OLE DB Interfaces Consumed by SQL Server](#appendixa).

-Conclusion ----------
+### Conclusion

 Microsoft SQL Server offers the most robust set of tools for accessing data from heterogeneous data sources.
 By understanding the OLE-DB interfaces exposed by SQL Server, developers can exert a high degree of control and sophistication in distributed queries.